caranatar/tracerz/README.md

 tree as well as the string "rule").
 By convention, tracerz uses two exclamation points at the end of tree modifiers to visually disambiguate them, but this is not enforced in any way by the library.

+### Tree node modifiers
+Tree node modifiers are an extended feature of tracerz not present in the original tracery tool.
+These modifiers take as input the tree node they are working on as a `std::shared_ptr<TreeNode>`, as well as the rule name they are being applied to (i.e., if a tree node modifier `foo!` is called as `#rule.foo!#`, the underlying function will receive the pointer to the tree node as well as the string "rule").
+By convention, tracerz uses one exclamation point at the end of tree node modifiers to visually disambiguate them, but this is not enforced in any way by the library.

 ### Adding modifiers
 #### Adding output modifiers
 Output modifiers act on the output of expanding a rule, they are the only type of modifier present in the original